- 6 bone-in pork loin chops (8 ounces each)

 - Sprinkle chops with pepper and salt; transfer to a 4-qt slow cooker.
 In a large bowl, combine the milk, soups, wine and dressing mix; pour over pork.
 Cover and cook on low for 8-10 hours or until pork is tender.

 - Remove pork to a serving platter and keep warm.
 Skim fat from cooking juices; transfer to a large saucepan.
 Bring liquid to a boil.
 Combine cornstarch and water until smooth; gradually stir into the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with pork and sprinkle with parsley if desired.
+Serve with pork.
+Sprinkle with parsley if desired.
 Yield: 6 servings.